vasilakisfil/Introspected-REST/README.md

 > --- Roy Fielding
 >

-Why have been talking so much about the concept of MicroTypes but what exatly are ?
+We have been talking so much about the concept of MicroTypes but what exatly are ?

 Currently media types act as a big monolith that clients need to understand beforehand through human involvement.
 We believe that Media Types should be broken in smaller